Roy-SR-007/Roy-SR-007.github.io/_pages/about.md

 * I would be joining the [Department of Statistics](https://www.caluniv.ac.in/academic/Statistics.html), [University of Calcutta](https://www.caluniv.ac.in/) for Master of Science (MSc.) in Statistics Hons (2021 - 2023).

 * Currently working with **Mutually Unbiased Bases (MUB's)** - an interdisciplinary research in the field of **Quantum Cryptography**.
-I am involved with the approximation of MUB's (dimension = 6) using combinatorial designs, such as RBD - Resolvable Block Designs.
+I am involved with the approximation of MUB's (dimension = 6) using combinatorial designs, such as *RBD - Resolvable Block Designs*.
 Also trying out simulations to achieve finer approximations of the 6 dimensional MUB's through generation of random matrices in *Ginibre Ensemble*, i.e., generating *Random Unitary Matrices distributed with Haar Measure*.

 -----------